 A sharp knife is a chef’s best friend.
 You only need one knife to start out with, so I recommend getting either a gyuto (Japanese chef’s knife), or a santoku.
 Both are all-purpose knives that can be used for cutting meat, fish, or vegetables.
 Professional chefs tend to recommend a gyuto over santoku as it is a bit more versatile, but if you are working in a small area, then a santoku may be better for you.

 A good cutting board is a sharp knife’s best friend.
 You want a board made out of softer material that won’t damage, or dull your knife’s edge prematurely.
-The most recommended materials for cutting boards are hi-soft, end-grain wood, or all-rubber.
-Unfortunately, these can get a bit expensive.
-For a budget-friendly alternative, just get a soft plastic cutting board.
-They are cheap enough that you can simply replace them when they get too scratched up.
-Avoid buying boards made of hard materials like bamboo, edge-grain wood, granite, stone, stainless steel, etc.
+The most recommended cutting board materials for Japanese knives are synthetic materials like Hi-soft, all-rubber, or softer hardwoods like Hinoki wood.
+Avoid buying boards made of hard materials like bamboo, very hard wood, granite, stone, glass, stainless steel, etc.

-When buying, make sure you get a size suitable for your workspace.
+When buying, make sure you also get a size suitable for your workspace.

 Optimally, you would have two frying pans.
 One non-stick pan, and one cast-iron or stainless steel pan.
 For beginners, and lazy people like me, I would just get a good non-stick pan to start.
 You can make all the basic recipes, and it is much easier to clean and maintain.
 Just make sure not to use metal utensils on the pan or you will scratch/ruin the coating.
 Only use wood, plastic, or rubber/silicone utensils.
 As you advance, you can get a cast iron or stainless steel pan to better sear meats and such.